reggiezhang/dayone-to-evernote/README.md

 ## dayone-to-evernote
-Import Day One Classic journals to Evernote on MacOS
+Import Day One Classic journals to Evernote on macOS

 ## Install
 ```
 npm install -g dayone-to-evernote